-But please enjoy this photo of me eating some raw Costco Salmon.
+But please enjoy this photo of me eating some raw salmon from Costco.

 Is Costco Salmon Sushi Grade or Sashimi Grade?

 Sushi-grade or sashimi-grade fish is a marketing term and not an actual level of standard.
 The term sushi grade does not come from a governing body but instead will be labeled at the seller’s discretion.

 The seller can label any fish they judge worthy of sushi-grade, but there is no official designation or qualification.

 What are the Risk of Eating Raw Salmon?

 The main concern with eating Costco salmon or any raw salmon is parasites.
 Salmon can carry a variety of parasites or tapeworms that can be detrimental to your health.

 Salmon and most other fish are flash-frozen during production, but this doesn’t meet FDA guidelines for parasite destruction.
 Again, eat at your own risk.

 Minimizing Risk when Eating Raw Costco Salmon

 To minimize risk when eating raw salmon, avoid wild-caught salmon (Sockeye Salmon at Costco) and stick to farmed salmon (Costco’s Atlantic Salmon).

 Wild-caught salmon is a far greater risk for parasites compared to farmed salmon which are fed a controlled diet.

 Additionally, if you decide to eat Costco’s salmon raw, then make sure to keep the fish cold at all times, use clean utensils to prepare the fish, and always do a smell check and a visual check for worms.

 For extra precaution, cut the salmon slices thinly to increase the chances of discovering any parasites or worms.